reergymerej/react-testing-talk/README.md

 Mock logic out of components
   This isn't a cheat.
 This is just good practice.
 One of the ways where the right thing is actually the easy thing, too.

+## Outline

+Introduction
+  * me, my fondness for testing, perfectionism
+  * Explain thesis

+Content
+  For each point, where applicable:
+  * describe the advice
+  * explain how it's bad form
+  * show code example

+Recap
+  * Review thesis, enumerate tricks
+  * Refer to blog/repo for more details
+  * Questions